cirrusidentity/simplesamlphp-module-scoperewrite/README.md

 * Write tests.
 Run tests with `phpunit`.
 The `phpunit.xml` file already defines the location for the tests
 * Check PSR-2 style. `phpcs  --standard=PSR2 lib`

-# TODO list

-* SSP dependencies needed by the tests were just copied into the test folder.
-Composer should be used to pull down the dependencies for testing.